 How to Navigate Mail Messages with the Keyboard in Mac OS X

-Many Mac users who rely on Mail app for accessing their emails in OS X are in the habit of navigating emails with their mouse, double-clicking an email, closing it, then repeating to go to the next message.
-A lesser known option is to use the keyboard to navigate within Mail messages of OS X, which can be considerably faster for many users once they learn the tricks of how to use it.
+Many Mac users who rely on Mail app for accessing their emails in Mac OS are in the habit of navigating emails with their mouse, double-clicking an email, closing it, then repeating to go to the next message.
+A lesser known option is to use the keyboard to navigate within Mail messages of Mac OS X, which can be considerably faster for many users once they learn the tricks of how to use it.
 Not only can you navigate between emails this way, but you can also reply, send, forward, mark as unread, and perform many other Mail functions directly with a keystroke.

 To use keyboard email navigation in the Mac Mail app, you’ll want to start at the primary double or triple pane primary Inbox screen as if you just opened Mail.
 The rest is just a matter of using the keyboard rather than the mouse, and making a new habit of that.